-- Process the observations by linearising, dark correction and flat fielding - Compute the zero-point of standard stars on a grid of each of a series of meso-stepped exposures. - Work out the residual zero-point at each position on the detector relative to the zero-point at the centre. - Write the illumination correction table.
+- Process the observations by linearising, dark correction and flat fielding - Compute the zero-point of standard stars on of each of the exposures. - Divide the area of the detector into cells and bin each of the zeropoint calculations into these cells. - Work out a median zero point for each cell - Fit the zeropoint solutions to a 2d polynomial. - Evaluate the polynomial at the central grid points of each cell. - Write the illumination correction table.

-• Illumination correction table (see 5.7) (ILLCORTAB)
+• Illumination correction table (see 5.7) (ILLCOR TAB)